 *1-2hrs Researching/Scouting for special, unique locations and props

 *30min-1hr Session prep time.
-(Checking equipment and back up equipment as well as car check)
+(Checking equipment and back up equipment as well as a car check)

-*30mins-1hr Prep time at Client’s home or Session location
+*30mins-1hr Prep time at client’s Event or session location

-*60mins-2hr Actual photographing the client and finding that unique shot for each photo.
+*60mins-2hr Actually photographing the client and finding that unique shot for each photo, for a portrait session.